Fully local Reshetikhin-Turaev theories: Introduction

 \subsection{Commentary.}

-In (vii), we would like to state that $\mrE\fus$ is universal in promoting Reshetikhin--Turaev theories to fully local, framed theories, but this needs qualification: not every non-degenerate BFC is known to admit modular structures, and such structures are not unique, when they exist; so such a category may only receive a functor out of a `modular part' of $\mrE\fus$.
+Tempting as it is to assert that $\mrE\fus$ is universal in promoting Reshetikhin--Turaev theories to fully local, framed theories, this needs qualification: it is not known if every non-degenerate BFC admits modular structures.
+A category which is universal in that weaker sense only receives a functor out of the `modular part' of $\mrE\fus$.

-Most properties are largely forced by the final condition (vii).
-For instance, whereas~(iii) could seem arbitrary, it follows from the main result of \cite{ft1}: no non-zero topological interfaces exist between Witt inequivalent, fully local RT theories.
-This also counters a traditional supposition, namely that the point generator for a $3$D TQFT must be the $2$-category of its topological boundary theories: none such exist for objects in $\mrE\fus\setminus\fus_1$.
-Property~(vi) is specific to \emph{bosonic} theories, with no super-vector spaces in the target.
-A consequence is that the subgroup $\bZ/4\subset\pi_3^s \cong \bZ/24$ is represented \emph{trivially} in a bosonic, invertible~$3$D theory, and $\pi_3^s$ must factor through the bordism group~$\bZ/6$ of $p_1$-oriented $3$-manifolds.
-(This last group is also $\pi_3 (\bS/\eta)$, see Remark~\ref {Smodeta}.)
+Property~(iii) seems disappointing, but follows from the main result of~\cite{ft1}: no non-zero topological interfaces exist between Witt inequivalent, fully local $3$-dimensional theories.
+This counters the traditional supposition that the point generator for a $3$D TQFT must be the $2$-category of its topological boundary theories: none such exist for objects in $\mrE\fus\setminus\fus_1$.
+Property~(vii) is specific to \emph{bosonic} theories, with no super-vector spaces in the target.
+As a consequence, the subgroup $\bZ/4\subset\pi_3^s \cong \bZ/24$ is represented \emph{trivially} in a bosonic, invertible~$3$D theory, and~$\pi_3^s$ must factor through the quotient group~$\bZ/6\cong \pi_3 (\bS/\langle{\eta}\rangle)$ (Remark~\ref {Smodeta}).
+This agrees with the bordism group of $p_1$-oriented $3$-manifolds (Appendix~\ref{tangents}).